From the Normans to the Windsors, the Kings and Queens of our islands.

 Our journey begins when Duke William of Normandy landed at Pevensey to claim the throne

-The Plantagenets were dominated by the two houses of York and Lancaster.
+The Plantagenets were dominated by two houses, which led to the War of the Roses.

 The three main Tudor monarchs turned England into a powerful Renaissance state.